Socialism in Pakistan: Split within The Struggle

 In the first quarter of 2016, The Struggle suffered a split, with the majority leaving the IMT retaining their name as The Struggle, while the minority reorganized as Lal Salam لال سلام.
 Lal Salam is the official Pakistani section of the IMT.

 Awami Workers Party

-Following the split of Committee for a Workers International (CWI), a Trotskyist international, The Struggle, also suffered a split and Farooq Tariq, along with perhaps one dozen Struggle members, and went on to build an independent workers party in Pakistan.
+Following the split of Committee for a Workers' International (CWI), a Trotskyist international, The Struggle, also suffered a split and Farooq Tariq, along with perhaps one dozen Struggle members, and went on to build an independent workers party in Pakistan.
 Farooq Tariq and his comrades announced the formation of Labour Party Pakistan in 1997.

 In November 2012, Farooq Tariq's Labour Party Pakistan, the Awami Party, and Workers Party merged to form the Awami Workers Party (AWP) in an unprecedented effort to build a genuine Left alternative to mainstream political forces in Pakistan.
-The AWP promotes the Left unity and includes members from all Communist tendencies: Trotskyism, Stalinism, and Maoism.
+The AWP promotes the Left unity and includes members from all Communist tendencies: Trotskyism, Marxist-Leninism, and Maoism.